Glossary

 Receptors: Proteins inside cells, or on their surface, that receive chemical signals.

 Subcutaneous: Under the surface of the skin.
-While IV infusions are given in a vein, a subcutaneous infusion is given in the fatty tissue just under the skin.
+While intravenous (IV) infusions are given in a vein, a subcutaneous infusion is given in the fatty tissue just under the skin.